guilhermebkel/gbkel-notes/books/Clean Architecture: A Craftsman's Guide to Software Structure and Design.md

 - A good architecture should worry about decoupling layers, like decoupling use cases, hardware from software.

+- Try to make sure that your UseCases/Entities only receives input data that it understands and outputs a result based on that (avoid passing a request object directly to it per example).

+- Try to give names that make sense for your UseCases/Entities (we call ly Screaming Architecture because we just have to look at the name of stuffs and we will understand what each thing means).
+Your architecture should tell readers about the system, not about the frameworks you used in your system - "frameworks are tools, not ways of life".

+- Avoid passing boundary-formed-data across boundaries.
+For example, many database frameworks return a convenient format in response to a query.
+We might call this a "row structure".
+We don't want to pass that row structure inward across a boundary.
+Doing so would violate the Dependency Rule because it would force an inner circle to know something about an outer circle.

 ## Design Principles

 We have some principles provided by SOLID that tells us how to arrange our functions and data structures into classes and how those classes should be interconnected (classes refers not only to the OO paradigm, but everything that is grouped that way).
 The goal of it is to create software structures that tolerate changes, are easy to understand and provided a good basis to be used by many software systems.